Requires: Mortar and pestle

 Place the fennel seeds into a mortar and pestle and crush.
 Stir in the chopped rosemary and olive oil.

-Use paper towel to pat the skin of the pork belly.
+Use paper towel to pat the skin of the pork belly to remove moisture.
 Season the pork generously with salt and pepper.
-Use your hands to rub the salt and pepper into the skin.
-Rub the olive oil, fennel and rosemary into the sides and bottom of the pork (being careful not to rub any olive oil over the skin).
+Use your hands to rub half of the extra virgin olive oil (1 tablespoon), salt and pepper into the skin.
+Rub the remaining olive oil, fennel and rosemary into the sides and bottom of the pork.

 Place the pork belly, rind side up into a baking tray and roast for 2½ hours.